paulbrodersen/somnotate/README.md

     the "Build tools for Visual Studio"; on MacOS, you will need to install the "Command Line Tools for Xcode".
-If you are using `pip` inside a conda environment, you can use conda to install a pre-compiled version of `pyedflib` from conda-forge as outlined above.
+If you are using `pip` inside a conda environment, you can use conda to install a pre-compiled version of `pyedflib` from conda-forge `conda install -c conda-forge pyedflib`.
 In all cases, rerun the last command to ensure that all pipeline dependencies are installed.

     Note that `conda develop` is being deprecated and that conda is creating support for the `pyproject.toml`-based project